 We are currently registering for our SUMMER classes and camps.
-Check back soon for our 2017-2018, September-May, Season schedule and registration information that will be available this April.

 To register for SUMMER, please print and fill out the registration form below.
 A medical release form is also required for campers.
 Send your registration form to The Dance Foundation at 1715 27th Court South, Homewood AL 35209.
 Or, drop by and register.
 We look forward to having your family with us this summer!

 • All registrations are processed according to the date received.

 • Registration cannot be confirmed unless a registration form is completed, signed and submitted with the total tuition of weekly classes or 50% of the camp fee.
 Failure to do so will result in delayed processing of your registration.
 Should your plans change, 50% of the tuition is refundable prior to the first class upon notification of the TDF office.
 No refunds or credits will be provided after that date.

 • All weekly classes must have a minimum of 6 students registered to run.
 TDF will notify you if a class or camp will not run due to low enrollment and will suggest another class or provide a refund.

 • Payments received will be applied to the oldest fees and costs outstanding; new classes may not be registered for until previous account balances are paid in full.

 • Past due accounts: The responsible party (signer on the registration form) is liable for any and all fees and costs associated with collecting any past due balances, including attorney fees and court costs.